JamesWoolfenden/terraform-bridgecrew-examples/README.md

 ## example_data/

-Demonstrates the 3 current data sources for repositories, policies and suppressions.
+Demonstrates the 6 of the current data sources for repositories, policies, suppressions and the newer authors,incidents and justifications.

 ## example_simple_policy/